salsififi/bookstore_scrapping/README.md

 ## Loggers
 2 loggers are used:
-- the first in the books.log file for WARNING, ERROR, and CRITICAL levels;
+- the first in the books.log file, for WARNING, ERROR, and CRITICAL levels;
-- the second in the terminal with the same levels and also INFO level.
+- the second in the terminal, with the same levels and also INFO level.

 ## Choices
-- Parsing: I choose **selectolax** module rather than **beautifulsoup4** to parse html, because selectolax is faster.
+- Parsing: I chose **selectolax** module rather than **beautifulsoup4** to parse html, because selectolax is faster.
-- Logging: I chosse **loguru** module rather than the standard library **logging** module, because to me loguru is simpler to use.
+- Logging: I chose **loguru** module rather than the standard library **logging** module, because to me loguru is simpler to use.
-- Ethical scrapping: as book.toscrape.com is a solid training ground, I didn't set up a crawl delay nor changed my user agent to indicate a way to contact me.
+- Ethical scrapping: as [books.toscrape.com](https://books.toscrape.com) is a solid training ground, I didn't set up a crawl delay nor changed my user agent to indicate a way to contact me.
 But in real scrapping situation, I would of course have done this.